KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/READMe.md

 * Writing clean and structured Python code
 * Applying conditional logic for decision-making
 * Using loops to solve repetitive and pattern-based problems
-* Breaking down problems into smaller, manageable steps
+* Breaking down problems into smaller, manageable parts
 * Developing algorithmic and analytical thinking
 * Handling input/output and edge cases effectively